stat545ubc-2024/summarizeData/README.md

 ## Installation

-You can install the development version of `summarizeData` from GitHub using the `devtools` package:
+You can install the `summarizeData` package from GitHub using the `devtools` package:

 ``` r
 # Install devtools if not already installed